Melaniam123/Magazine-Subscription-Behavior-Analysis-Using-Linear-Regression-and-Support-Vector-Machine/README.md

 5) The spending patterns across different product types, where most users are spending on Wine consumption and Meat products and least on Fruits.
 This could also be interpreted in a way that cost of meat and wine is far more superior than fruits.
-6) highest purchase done from stores and web purchases and the lowest, from deals.
+6) Highest purchase were visibly recorded from stores and web purchases while the lowest were recorded, from deals.
-7) The income distribution by Marital Status and Education where Married, Divorced and Widow have a higher Income while Singles have a lower income range, similarly PhDs and Graduates have a higher income range than the others
+7) The income distribution by Marital Status and Education where Married, Divorced and Widow have a higher Income while Singles have a lower income range, similarly PhDs and Graduates have a higher income range than the others indicating purchasing power
 8) Widow and Single’s have a higher response rate compared to Married , Common Law who often tend to ignore these deals.